gumstix/yocto-manifest/README.md

 repositories and branches or pull in additional meta-layers.

 Clone this repository (or fork it on github):

     $ git clone git://github.com/ashcharles/gumstix-yocto-manifest.git

-Make your changes (and contribute them back if they are generally useful :) ), ad then re-initialize your repo client
+Make your changes (and contribute them back if they are generally useful :) ), and then re-initialize your repo client

     $ repo init -u <file:///path/to/your/git/repository.git>